About Us

 Sarah Sajinovic, Communications Officer

 Sarah Sajinovic is a compassionate lawyer and holds a Bachelor of Arts with majors in International Studies and Human Rights Theory and a Master of Laws (Juris Doctor).
-Sarah’s day-to-day practise is spent protecting and enforcing her client’s valuable intellectual property rights.
+Sarah’s day-to-day practise is spent protecting and enforcing her client’s intellectual property rights.
 In her role with LFA, Sarah aims to use the law as a tool to advocate and see changes implemented which benefit and protect animals from so much unwarranted exploitation.

 Osk Gunnarsdottir, General Member